 If you are married to a U.S. citizen, then you are considered an "immediate relative" under the immigration laws.
-That means that, in theory at least, you are eligible for an immigrant visa (green card).
+That means that, in theory at least, you can apply for an immigrant visa (green card).

 However, anyone can be denied a green card if found inadmissible.
-So, as part of your application for a green card, you’ll need to apply for a waiver of inadmissibility.
+So, as part of your application, you’ll need to apply for a waiver of inadmissibility.
 Such a waiver is available in most of the situations described above.
 But you’ll need to present convincing and sympathetic reasons why the waiver should be granted.

 If you’ve been removed or deported from the United States and have any thoughts of returning, consult with an immigration attorney first.
 In fact, look for an attorney with a sub-specialty in reentry after removal, who both understands the laws and has succeeded with past waiver requests.
 This is a tricky area of the law, and you’ll need help from someone who is knowledgeable and experienced.